vespa-engine/sample-apps/vector-streaming-search/README.md

 See [Streaming Search](https://docs.vespa.ai/en/streaming-search.html) for more details.

 The application uses a small synthetic sample of mail documents for two fictive users.
-The subject and content of a mail is combined and embedded into a 384-dimensional embedding space, using a [Bert embedder](https://docs.vespa.ai/en/reference/embedding-reference.html#bert-embedder).
+The subject and content of a mail are combined and embedded into a 384-dimensional embedding space, using a [Bert embedder](https://docs.vespa.ai/en/reference/embedding-reference.html#bert-embedder).

 ## Quick start